laurentj/slimerjs/README.md

 You could use the [API of PhantomJS 1.7](https://github.com/ariya/phantomjs/wiki/API-Reference), but it is not implemented yet.

+You can read the [compatibility table](API.md) to know the implementation progress.

 # FAQ

 - Why is it not Headless?